joshuad31/TandaPay-Simulation/READMErx.md

 Evaluate the period number as follows:

-- If the Period Number = 0, then end the function.
+1. If the Period Number = 0, then:
+	- end the function.
+2. Else:
-- If the Period Number ≠ 0, then continue SyFunc8.
+	- continue SyFunc8.

-1. Calculate the probability of SyRec16 (Boolean), given EV3 as follows:
+3. Calculate the probability of SyRec16 (Boolean), given EV3 as follows:
+	- If no, then:
-  1. If no, then write SyRec2 to SyRec17.
+		- write SyRec2 to SyRec17.
+	- If yes, then:
-  2. If yes, then do nothing.
+		- do nothing.
-2. Continue to SyFunc9.
+4. Continue to SyFunc9.

 #### SyFunc9 Detailed Description